Squirreljetpack/fzs/README.md

     fn_table_template: String, // The format used to pass a function into the fzf selector, see # Templates
     all_fn_table_template: String, // The format used to pass a function into the fzf selector for all functions, see # Templates
     template_file: PathBuf, // The template file used to build a selector widget.
 Allows for full customization of the selector behavior.
 One is created by default in config_dir if not specified.
-    init_file: PathBuf, // The path to use for the generated file which initializes fzs and sources your .zshrc scripts, relative to `data_dir`.
+    init_file: PathBuf, // The path to use for the generated file which initializes fzs and sources your source scripts, relative to `data_dir`.
     fzs_name: String,  // The namespace for fzs related helper shell functions
     generated_file: PathBuf,  // The path to use for the generated file which initializes plugins, relative to `data_dir`.
     plugin_selector_binds: Keybinds,  // The keybinds to activate the selector for all plugins (default: ^[p)